ubirch/niomon-http/README.md

 # WIP

-# http-receiver
+# niomon-http

 #### Overview

-http-receiver acts as (one) entry point to the ubirch ingestion pipeline.
+niomon-http acts as (one) entry point to the ubirch ingestion pipeline.
 It is accepting http-requests and publishes the request data to a kafka topic for later processing.
 It is responding the requests with the result of the processing within the pipeline.
 Correlation of request data and response data is done using a unique `requestId` which is generated for each request and sent as header to kafka together with the request data.

-http-receiver is capable of running with multiple instances as a akka cluster.
+niomon-http is capable of running with multiple instances as a akka cluster.
 Which is the default deployment strategy in kubernetes.

 #### Implementation